-So, as promised, I have some extremely simple meal ideas for you this week as we get to grips with our newest normal.
+We’re back to home-schooling and the realisation that primary teachers have a patience setting that I don’t have.
+We will do our best but I know I’ll have to be careful with my mental health as I will have no alone time for the foreseeable future.
+So, as promised, this week I have some extremely simple meal ideas for you as we get to grips with our newest normal.
 Getting a meal on the table during these times is what makes you One Tough Cooker.
-I’m starting off with a pared down version of my Squidy Tuna Bowls.
+I’m starting off with a pared down version of my Squidgy Tuna Bowls.
 This nutritious meal relies heavily on stuff you probably have in the cupboards and freezer.

 Serves 2 Adults and 2 Kids